 Most saddle makers advertise their saddles using such expressions as roper, cutter or equitation.
-Keep in mind that these are advertising claims and should be viewed in the same light as the claims for headache remedies, razor blades or automobiles.
+Keep in mind that these are advertising claims, and should be viewed in the same light as the claims for headache remedies, razor blades, or automobiles.

 In so far as possible, the saddle should fit the rider.
-The rider's safety, comfort and show ring success all depend on proper saddle size.
+Saddle size is more critical with English saddles, especially hunt-jump saddles, than with stock saddles.
+The rider's safety, comfort, and show ring success all depend on proper saddle size.

 Length of a hunt-jump saddle is measured from the head nail to the center of the top of the cantle.
-Standard lengths are 17, 18 and 19 inches when the saddle is constructed on a straight-head tree.
-Lengths on a slope-head tree usually are 1 to 11⁄2 inches less.
+Standard lengths are 17, 18, and 19 inches when the saddle is constructed on a straight head tree.
+Lengths on a slope-head tree usually are 1 to $1\frac{1}{2}$ inches less.
 The tendency usually is to ride too small a saddle rather than one too large.

 Probably the most critical test for hunter-seat riders is the position of the knees in the knee pockets.
 Regardless of length of seat, unless the knees fit into the knee pockets with proper length of stirrup, the saddle does not fit.
-Although measurements can be made, it is usually advisable to try a hunt-jump saddle for size as it rests on a horse before purchasing it.
+Although measurements can be made, it is usually advisable to try a hunt-jump saddle for size as it rests on a horse, before purchasing it.

-The tree is the foundation of every saddle.
+The foundation of every saddle is the tree.
 One of the first steps in evaluating a saddle is to check the tree.
-Some cheap saddles are made with canvas-covered trees; others are made with the tree only partially covered with rawhide.
+Until recently, all quality stock saddles were made on a wooden, rawhide-covered tree.
+Some cheap saddles are made with canvas-covered trees, others with the tree only partially covered with rawhide.

-A relatively recent innovation in saddle making is the extruded plastic tree sold under the trade name Ralide.
-These plastic trees seem to be strong, durable and free from warping.
+A relatively recent innovation in saddle-making is the extruded plastic tree sold under the trade name Ralide.
+These plastic trees seem to be strong, durable, and free from warping.
 They reduce weight and cost because they eliminate a great deal of the hand labor of building up a ground seat.
-Rawhide-covered wooden trees are still used on most high quality stock saddles.
+They carry a multi-year warranty and seem to be replacing wood trees with increasing frequency.